Judaism and Mormonism: Jesus

-Jesus is not a component of mainstream Judaism or a figure in the Hebrew Bible; Jews do not believe Jesus fulfilled the criteria for messiahship.
+Jesus is not a component of Judaism or a figure in the Hebrew Bible; Jews do not believe Jesus fulfilled the criteria for messiahship.
 With regard to the divinity of Jesus, a basic tenet of Judaism is that God is one in both substance and personhood; therefore, both the Christian doctrine of the Trinity and the Mormon doctrine of three separate Gods "united in purpose" are summarily rejected by Judaism.
 Jews do not believe that God has or can have a body.
 Therefore, the idea that God might have physical, "begotten" children is not possible and is considered heresy.

 According to the LDS Church, Jesus was the only-begotten son of God the Father.
 Latter-day Saints identify Jesus with the Hebrew Bible's Jehovah, not with God the Father, indicating that the Mosaic covenant with Jehovah was actually with Jesus.
 Mormons believe that, due to Jesus's suffering, death, and resurrection, humanity is saved from death and will rise again and receive a perfected physical body.
 Furthermore, they believe that Jesus's crucifixion satisfied the divine justice supposedly required for human sins; salvation is extended to all who accept Jesus as their personal savior and become lifelong disciples of Christianity.
 Latter-day Saints also believe that there is only one God to whom prayer is offered: God the Father.
 Latter-day Saints do not pray to Jesus, though historically, this was not always the case.

 Latter-day Saints believe that the atonement of Jesus goes so far as to cover everyone who is doing their best to be good (including non-Christians).
 Eventually, it will even rescue almost all of the spirits of the wicked from the "telestial kingdom".
 The type of reward they receive, however, depends on the level of their acceptance and obedience of Jesus.